 Theatre, arts and culture are under attack.
 Creatives, artists, institutions and structures which foster theatre, arts and culture are facing down the immediate effects of the Coronovirus pandemic while furloughed, without income or closed to the public.
 The delicate and fragile fabric of our national culture is unravelling to reveal a bleak future.
 Or isContinue reading “Theatre, arts and culture”

 I’m usually one for silver linings to dark clouds.
 I’m also someone who has worked in the digital space for 20+ years.
-I know that ‘clean, streamlined… Read more “Be future friendly”
+I know that ‘clean, streamlined and paperless’ communication isn’t really environmentally friendly.

 Clarion Call was a large scale sonic artwork along Ipswich Waterfront in October 2018.